vaclavec/Prism-Launcher-Offline-Bypass-Updated/README.md

-# About this project
+# About this fork of a project
 Bypass check if user has a real Microsoft account linked with the launcher<br>

 ⚠️ This is for entertainment purposes only ⚠️

-# This launcher is too complicated for me :(
-You can try out my other project [Offline Minecraft Launcher](https://github.com/antunnitraj/OfflineMinecraftLauncher)

 # Before Installation
 If you have some accounts saved then executing this script will remove them!
+Don't forget to backup your "accounts.json" file if needed!

 # How to use
 - Install Prism Launcher